Milwaukee County War Memorial

-The mosaic mural by Edmund D. Lewandowski was installed in 1959.
+The mosaic mural by Edmund Lewandowski was installed in 1959.
 The mosaic uses more than one million pieces of glass and marble.
 The slightly abstracted Roman numerals, in shades of purple, blue, and rich black, are the beginning and ending dates of the U.S. involvement in the Second World War and the Korean War.
 MCMXLI (1941) through MCMXLV (1945) refers to World War II, and MCML (1950) through MCMLIII (1953) refers to the Korean War.